Less a building: Interactions with the London Zoo Aviary

 – Owen Hopkins, 2016

-The publication brings together 10 site-responsive artworks and texts alongside an in-depth roundtable between 6 architects/academics; and documents from the Cedric Price and London Zoo archives.
-Posing questions around cultivated habitats and curated landscapes, and asking what the aviary has come to represent in architectural, zoological and post-human terms, the project proposes a set of new, interconnecting and open-ended readings of an important piece of 20th century design to mark this pivotal moment in its history.
+Ten site-responsive artworks and texts are presented alongside an in-depth roundtable between six architects, writers and academics, and documents from the Cedric Price and London Zoo archives.
+Posing questions around cultivated habitats and curated landscapes, and asking what the aviary has come to represent in architectural, zoological and environmental terms, the project proposes a set of new, interconnecting and open-ended readings of an important piece of twentieth century design to mark this pivotal moment in its history.